 Heavy rain returned, drenching us in the downpour.
 We motored on through a pewter coloured world.
 I had changed lures again and was now using a huge handmade chrome spoon which I had painted fl. lime on the reverse side.
 I lost one fish before boating another 2, each very lightly hooked in the front of the mouth.

 On our last section before we packed up we both hook pike at exactly the same time.
 Both were around 6 pounds and they fought very well.
 My one managed to take a chunk out of my left thumb as I was unhooking it and I bled profusely for the next hour or so.

 We headed back to the shore, damp and getting cold now.
 The day had been enjoyable and Levally had given us some sport with a total of eight pike to the boat.
 Once again the weather had been a mix of sunshine and heavy showers, maybe on a better day the lake would have given up more of its residents.

 One week later……………

 We decided to try another local lake the following Saturday.
 This time we fished Carrowmore lake (not to be confused with the famous salmon and seatrout fishery in Erris).
 This body of water lies near Manulla and has a reputation of being dour but holding a few good sized pike.

 We dragged the 17 footer to the ramp and launched her with little fuss.
-This is a nice lake to troll and we circles the reed beds and tree lined shores for the next few hours.
-Ben lost one and I managed to boat a couple of pie, one lad of around 4 pounds and a much better one which we both reckoned was a twenty pounder.
+This is a nice lake to troll and we circled the reed beds and tree lined shores for the next few hours.
+Ben lost one and I managed to boat a couple of pike, one lad of around 4 pounds and a much better one which we both reckoned was a twenty pounder.
 The photo does not do this magnificent fish justice!